 - Use an Ocean Casino promo code to play casino games for real money.

 Since NV sports betting has been around since 1949, the state has been able to add available betting markets over the years.
-Nevada sportsbooks are able to offer betting on a wide range of sports, with both US and international sports being available.
+Nevada sportsbooks offer betting on a wide range of sports, with both US and international sports available.

 NV online sports betting is the same way that operators have the same available betting markets with both retail and online.
 This list will continue to grow as time goes on, but it’s hard to find a sport or league that isn’t offered in Nevada.